ExeterCodeClub/Support/codeclubcontract.md

 1. First session outline programming (simple) at Code Club.
   * What they can expect from the lessons.
-  * What is expected of them in and between the lessons.
+  * What is expected of them in the sessions.
   * Emphasise on the frame of mind they should have to learn how to code.
-2. Frame the topic of the lesson every time they start.
+2. Frame the topic of the session at the start.
-3. Start lesson once 80% of pupils sat, and arrival time has passed.
+3. Start once 80% of pupils sat, and arrival time has passed.
-4. Late students will be caught up to speed when the lesson has started.
+4. Late students will be caught up to speed when the session has started.
 5. Student statement to explain summary of Code Club outline.
 6. Parent statement to explain summary of the Code Club outline.